glennwiz/AiArtSkullTest/README.md

 # The Mysterious 3-6-9

 Welcome to the world of the mysterious 3-6-9!
-In this repository, we'll be diving into the mind of the brilliant Nikola Tesla, he spoke these numbers hold some kind of special energy or power!
+In this repository, we'll be diving into the mind of the brilliant Nikola Tesla, he spoke: "these numbers hold some kind of special energy or power!"
 Are you ready to unlock the secrets of the seed 369 with us?

 ## The Story So Far...